Graded German Readers: 8 Bilingual Books for Beginners

-Imagine yourself reading a riveting mystery story about a washed up detective who lost his wife, and is now seeking vengeance on the people who took her away from him.
+Imagine yourself reading a riveting German mystery novel about a washed-up detective who lost his wife, and is now seeking vengeance on the people who took her away from him.

 A German reader is designed to provide you a wonderful and engaging story, making your learning fun and interesting.
 However, you should also feel like there’s a teacher next to you at all times.
 This is achieved by using readers, which provide annotations, dictionaries, quizzes and more.

 The overall idea is to give you some of the content in English, along with most of the content in German.
 German readers build recognition for beginners who may find it a little too intimidating to dive right into a completely German-written book.

 They can also serve as a way for more intermediate and advanced learners to brush up on simple grammar and sentences, or to take on complex books that may require them to see translations on the side.

 8 Bilingual German Readers for Boosting German Comprehension

 1. “Learn German With Stories: Café in Berlin” (A1-A2)

 This reader follows a young man from Sicily who moves to Germany and tries to create a new life.
 Each chapter comes with a German-English dictionary, for checking in with certain lines and vocabulary.
 You also receive a short quiz after every story to see if you followed along well.

 The reader uses what it calls “building blocks” which take paragraphs and sentences instead of simply translating words.
 This accelerates the learning and assists with making the process more fun and engaging.

 2. “Learning German through Storytelling: Mord Am Morgen” (B1-B2)